Quantum Zeno Effect in Noisy Integrable Quantum Circuits for Impurity Models

-In the supplementary material, we first map the circuit dynamics to the Lindbladian evolution.
-Then at the XX point, we show that the corresponding Lindbladian can be mapped to an integrable Hubbard Hamiltonian with imaginary onsite interaction in and boundary hopping defect in doubled Liouville-Fock space.
+In the following appendices, we first map the circuit dynamics to the Lindbladian evolution.
+Then, at the XX point, we show that the corresponding Lindbladian can be mapped to an integrable Hubbard Hamiltonian with imaginary onsite interaction and boundary hopping defects in doubled Liouville-Fock space.
 We then solve the dynamics of the noiseless model with the free-fermion technique.
 After that, we solve the non-Hermition Hubbard model in the two-particle sector to discuss the dynamics in the presence of noise.
 We also discuss the derivation of the Bethe-Ansatz equations for the complex onsite Hubbard model in an arbitrary particle sector.
 In the final section, we show the details of numerical results.